Knowledgeone-Corporation/web-twain-sample/README.md

 To run the demo either visit [https://webtwainsdk.com/demo-request/](https://webtwainsdk.com/demo-request/) or clone the repository and build the application locally.

+If you have cloned the repository, you will need to visit [https://webtwainsdk.com/demo-request/](https://webtwainsdk.com/demo-request/) to download the required service.

 ## Getting Started

 ### Prerequisites